Cooperative Optimal Output Tracking for Discrete-Time Multiagent Systems: Stabilizing Policy Iteration Frameworks: Introduction

-The limitations of the initial stabilizing/admissible control policy remain in the above PI methods \cite{hewer1971iterative,lewis2010reinforcement,chen2022robust,kiumarsi2014reinforcement,kiumarsi2015optimal,gao2016adaptive,jiang2019optimal,luo2020policy}.
-Recently, many effective methods have been investigated to address the limitations of initial stabilizing control policy for DT \cite{luo2019balancing,lamperski2020computing,li2024data} and CT \cite{chen2022homotopic,jiang2022bias,gao2022resilient,shen2024data} linear systems.
-In \cite{luo2019balancing,gao2022resilient,shen2024data}, the advantages of VI are utilized to address the initial stabilizing control limitations of the PI.
-In \cite{luo2019balancing}, the coefficients are used to balance VI and PI, while in \cite{gao2022resilient,shen2024data}, the stabilizing control gain is computed from VI and then used for PI to get the optimal control quickly, which is called hybrid iteration.
-However, in these methods, the computing stabilizing control policy phase still contains the main characteristics of VI, such as slower convergence.
-Recently, some methods for calculating stabilizing control policy obtained by directly improving the PI have been proposed for DT \cite{lamperski2020computing,li2024data} and CT \cite{chen2022homotopic,jiang2022bias} linear systems.
-In \cite{lamperski2020computing}, the iteration step size is not explicit, whereas in \cite{li2024data}, the algorithm must start with the zero-initial policy.
-Therefore, it is important to develop a more comprehensive algorithm for solving initial stabilizing policy with faster convergence.
+It is worth noting that the PI starts from a stabilizing control policy and gradually improves the control policy by solving a series of Lyapunnov functions, which is characterized by fast convergence \cite{kiumarsi2015optimal,luo2020policy,li2024data}.
+VI can start with an arbitrary control policy but the iterations converge more slowly \cite{luo2020policy,li2024data}.
+Recently, many effective methods have been investigated to address the initial stabilizing control limitations of PI for DT \cite{luo2019balancing,lamperski2020computing,li2024data} and CT \cite{chen2022homotopic,jiang2022bias,gao2022resilient} systems.
+In \cite{luo2019balancing,gao2022resilient}, the advantages of VI are utilized to address the initial stabilizing control limitations of PI.
+In \cite{luo2019balancing}, the coefficients are used to balance VI and PI, while in \cite{gao2022resilient,10167108}, the stabilizing control gain is computed from VI and then used for PI to get the optimal control quickly, which is called hybrid iteration.
+In \cite{jiang2022bias}, a bias-PI algorithm is proposed for CT systems that does not require an initial stabilizing policy.
+Recently, some methods for calculating directly stabilizing control policy have been proposed for DT \cite{lamperski2020computing,li2024data,lopez2023efficient} and CT \cite{chen2022homotopic} systems.
+In \cite{lopez2023efficient}, a deadbeat control gain matrix is designed to initialize the proposed efficient off-policy $Q$-learning algorithm.
+In \cite{lamperski2020computing}, a discount factor-based PI method is designed to achieve optimal control without an initial stabilizing policy.
+In \cite{li2024data}, a stabilizing optimal control algorithm starting from a zero-initial control policy is presented.
+In \cite{chen2022homotopic,li2024off}, homotopy-based PI algorithms are proposed to obtain the stabilizing control policy for CT linear systems by designing the stabilizing system and introducing the homotopy parameters.
+These methods are difficult to directly extend to DT systems, but inspired the work in this paper.